|

 best groups, and yielded about the same muzzle velocity.
 Five

 shots for each powder and primer combination were tested.
+ResultsThe results were very

 interesting.
 The 215M primers definitely make a significant